 This communication unit has most everything you need to teach your students good communication skills.
-Unfortunately, however, it doesn’t come with an assessment to measure student knowledge.
+Unfortunately, however, it doesn’t come with a summative assessment to measure student knowledge.

 That means if you plan to give grades to your students, you’ll need to create your own quizzes, tests, and rubrics to go along with the communication skills lessons and activities.

 While this will take you some time, all of the actual lesson planning is already done for you!

-2. Communication Lesson Ideas from Teachers Pay Teachers
+2. Communication Lesson Plans from Teachers Pay Teachers

 Teachers Pay Teachers (TpT) is an online marketplace with more than 3 million resources where teachers can share, sell, and buy lessons from each other.

 You can use filters to sort the resources by price, grade level, and other details to find the best ones for you and your students.

 However, the number of resources available on TpT can be both a positive and a negative.

-While there are a lot of options to choose from, there are many lessons and activities that won’t be relevant to your classes.
+While there are a lot of options to choose from, there are many communication activities for students that won’t be relevant to your classes.
 This means you will spend a lot of time reviewing which ones to try out, which ones to avoid, and which ones are worth buying.

 Two of the top resources to teach communication skills on TpT are:

 Also, keep in mind that new resources are added regularly to TpT, so you’ll always have options to try something new!

 3. Communication Skills Curriculum in Business&ITCenter21